Wacky-Mole/WackysDatabase/README.md

 build: requirements to build: Item:amount:amountPerLevel:refundable,

+If `build` is omitted entirely, WackyDB keeps the piece's original vanilla/modded requirements.

-To make something free. build:
+To make something free, set an explicit empty list:

+build: []

+You can also force a zero-cost requirement line:
 - Wood:0:0:True

 ### ComfortData